 Professional German full time cellist with preferences for neat work and audiophile sound.
-I record cello improvisations or compositions for your work in a quality up to LPCM 192 kHz / 24 Bit or in DSD.
+I record cello improvisations or compositions for your work in stereo with a quality up to LPCM 192 kHz / 24 Bit or in DSD.

 My name is Fabian Boreck; born in Berlin I got my first cello lessons at the age of 5.